openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

 Disk Image Layout
 -----------------

-When generating a block image (e.g. qcow2 or raw), by default one image with one partition holding all files is created.
+When generating a vm block image (e.g. qcow2 or raw), by default one image with one partition holding all files is created.

 The configuration is done by means of the environment variable